Juan Antonio Simarro: Touching other styles

 Bipolar, more or less (2012), defined as pop but born of an undetermined musical style, is a compositional collaboration of renowned professional musical artists.
 It was conceived to explore different sensibilities in the pop music field.

 The single Night at the Café Montarto (2013), is a jazz piece that emerged from a piano improvisation.

 He studied and developed for the movie Black Diamonds (2013), a soundtrack heavily influenced by African tribal rhythms.

 Current activity

 Simarro is the Artistic Director for the non-profit Spanish foundation Voces para la conciencia y el Desarrollo.
 The organization's aim is support of the sustainable development of people and nations, working against poverty, and providing culture inspirational and a source for social change.
 To support this, he carried on certain activities as philanthropic gigs and cultural workshops in developing countries.

 In 2013 he premiered his first solo album, Juan Antonio Simarro, under the seal of his own music producer, Análogica Producciones S.L..

 During 2013 and 2014, he toured different countries in Europe and the Americas (Madrid, Moscow, Ukraine, Belarus, US, Venezuela, etc.) There, he showed his compositions and perform some solos.

-Among his masterpieces we find his passionate Cadiz, Symphonic Poem, recalling an unequivocal Spanish sound, and his intense and romantic Adagio for violin, piano and orchestra.
-In 2015 he will attend to an unavoidable date with the Salzburg Festival, in Austria.
+Among his notable worksare Cádiz, Symphonic Poem and Adagio for violin, piano and orchestra.